 Female faculty and graduate students from more than a dozen disciplines throughout the University came together under IPR’s Feminist Public Policy Working Group.
 Founded after the 1992 election, the group focused on issues such as childcare and other family issues, women in the labor market, and the interplay of race, gender, and power.

 Key work produced includes sociologist and IPR associate Susan Thistle’s From Marriage to the Market (2006), an analysis of African American and white women’s transformed relationships to home and work as women moved from household work to wages in the second half of the 20th century.
 Behavioral scientist and IPR associate Linda Teplin examined incarcerated women’s mental disorders.
-Other scholars involved with the working group included former fellows Northwestern anthropologist Micaela di Leonardo, Duke historian Nancy MacLean, economist Rebecca Blank, who is now chancellor of the University of Wisconsin–Madison, and Mansbridge.
+Other scholars involved with the working group included former fellows Northwestern anthropologist Micaela di Leonardo, Duke historian Nancy MacLean, economist Rebecca Blank, and Mansbridge.

 In the 2000s, legal scholar and former faculty fellow Dorothy Roberts, now at the University of Pennsylvania,produced groundbreaking work on race, gender, and reproductive technologies.
 Her Shattered Bonds: The Color of Child Welfare (2001) documents systematic racial inequality in the U.S. child welfare system and how it destroys African American families and communities; her influential article, “Race, Gender and Genetic Technologies” (2009), finds that a spate of new technologies, including personalized medicine, reproductive technologies, and DNA databanks, underscore subtle efforts to recast race as a biological category.